 Jazz Age musician Bix Beiderbecke, patron saint of woodshedders and woodstrippers (Cliff Wirth / Chicago Sun-Times)

-At the Chicago Sun-Times, I talked myself into taking over the Around the House column.
-After coming into the office every Monday morning with remodeling stories, my boss thought I should put my research to better use.
+At the Chicago Sun-Times, I talked myself into taking over the remodeling column.
+After coming into the office every Monday morning with stories about hanging doors and patching concrete, my boss thought I should put my research to better use.

-The great Les Hausner set the feature's first-person format, plus the frequent dashes and paragraph breaks.
-This installment is a sentimental favorite.
+I followed the great Les Hausner's first-person format, plus the frequent dashes and paragraph breaks.
+This Around the House installment is a sentimental favorite.
 It's for serious rehabbers: An out-of-town friend read the piece and asked me, "What was that all about?"
 But I still giggle over Cliff Wirth's illustration.

 It's back to Sundays with Bix.